Gluten Free Peanut Butter Cookies (Flourless, Dairy-Free)

 When I say “flourless”, I mean that these cookies do not use any flour at all, be it normal wheat flour, gluten-free flour or even grain-free flours such as almond flour, almond meal, or cashew flour.

-To store, place the fully-cooled in an airtight container and store for up to 1 week at room temperature.
+To store, once these 4 ingredient peanut butter cookies are fully-cooled, place them in an airtight container and store for up to 1 week at room temperature.

 To freeze, place the fully-cooled cookies in a freezer-safe container or ziplock bag and freeze for up to 3 months.
 Let cookies thaw completely overnight in the refrigerator before eating.
 Alternatively, you can reheat the frozen cookies in the oven at 350F for 5 to 10 minutes until ready to eat.